 York, United Kingdom

-Since starting out as a newly graduated, professional artist in 2007, Philip Gurrey’s work has been positioned around history and politics.
-Through his painted investigations he pays homage to specific historical movements and occurrences.
-Each of these points of interest strongly influences the way we live today.
-The early work drew on the painted language of the Dutch golden age by borrowing directly from works by Rubens and Anthony van Dyck to sculpt a new vision of an age which saw a power shift away from the King and religion towards trade and money, considered by many as the birth of modern society.
+British artist Philip Gurrey, most of the time, explores history and politics in his art practice.
+He investigates through painting, initially, paying homage to specific historical movements and occurrences.
+Gurrey is influenced, importantly, by the contrast of the world we live in today.
+He bases his early work on the painted language of the Dutch golden age, in addition, he borrows directly from Rubens and Anthony van Dyck.
+Ultimately, Gurrey aims to sculpt a new vision of an age which saw power shifts, specifically, away from the King and religion, but towards trade and money.
+Historically considered by many as the birth of the modern society.

-More recent works saw Philip Gurrey use the war photographer Percy Hennell’s works as their inspiration.
-By juxtaposing a number of Hennell’s photographs into a new image he was able to create new non-existent personalities, scarred, battered and bruised from conflict.
-These poignant images scrape beneath the surface of the flesh and blood to depict a fresh vision of the human condition, serene, tender and unmoving.
+Equally important, Philip Gurrey uses the war photographer Percy Hennell’s works as his inspiration.
+He juxtaposes a number of Hennell’s photographs, simultaneously, into new imagery and, in many ways, he creates new non-existent personalities.
+Gurrey is inspired by those that have been scarred, battered and bruised from conflict.
+In particular, Gurrey uses these poignant images to scrape beneath the surface of the flesh and blood, eventually, he strives to depict a fresh vision of the human condition.

 Key factsView CV

-- Apart of the UK based Mercer Art Gallery Collection and Fondation Frances.
+- Collections include Mercer Art Gallery Collection and Fondation Frances.